 Incapacity can be an unexpected consequence of life.
 You can become either physically or mentally incapacitated.
 In some cases, the incapacity may only be temporary.
 Nonetheless, planning for the possibility is still a good idea.
 You must consider the personal and health-related decisions that may need to be made on your behalf, as well as how your financial affairs will be handled, and by whom.
 Without a plan in place, a guardian will be appointed to assist you, while supervised by the court.

 Advance Medical Directives

 An Advance Medical Directive, also referred to as a Medical Power of Attorney in some states, gives you the ability to delegate medical decisions to someone you trust, if ever you become incapable of making those decisions for yourself.
 Planning for incapacity allows you to select who that person should be now, while you still have the ability to do so.

-If you have questions regarding a wills, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding a wills, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018

 - The Downsizing Generation: How to Handle a Surplus of Stuff When a Loved One Ages - April 18, 2018